w3c/wai-curricula/content/designer/multimedia-and-animations.md

 {% include excol.html type="middle" %}

-Descriptions of visual information are essential for people who cannot see the visuals.
+Description of visual information is essential for people who cannot see the visuals.
 Captions are essential for people who cannot hear the audio.
 Text transcripts provide an alternative to visual and audio information.

-Discuss the need for planning in the design phase to accommodate media alternatives such as descriptions, captions, text transcripts, and sign languages.
+Discuss the need for planning in the design phase to accommodate alternatives to multimedia content such as descriptions, captions, text transcripts, and sign languages.
 Present methods to turn on and off alternatives to multimedia content depending on user needs.
 Explain that these methods need to have clear names and need to be always reachable for users.
 Explain that defining such methods is a designer's responsibility, whereas providing the alternatives is a responsibility shared with the content author.

 #### Learning Outcomes for Topic